bradford-hamilton/crypto-bots/README.md

 # CryptoBots

 Digital asset marketplace proof of concept.
-Experimenting with the ERC721 space and dapp development with non-fungibles.
+Experimenting with the ERC721/non-fungible space.

 ## Contributing